getsentry/sentry-docs/src/wizard/java/logback.md

 implementation 'io.sentry:sentry-logback:{{@inject packages.version('sentry.java.logback', '4.0.0') }}'
 ```

-To upload your source code to Sentry and show it in stacktraces, use our Gradle plugin.
+To upload your source code to Sentry so it can be shown in stack traces, use our Maven plugin.

 ```groovy
 buildscript {